redskyit/alien/README.md

 || `{ 'Content-Type': 'text/xml', ... }`
 | `cookies` | Cookies to send to the server:
 || `{ 'User-Agent': 'example-test-module', ... }`

+***`async function onresult({ alien, result })`***

+`onbatchend` is called for each result that completes.
+It is passed the `result` details.
+If the `result` object is updated those updated will be reflected in both batch results and final results.

+This method can be used to parse responses, for example to check for failure conditions and modify the status of the result accordingly.

+***`async function onbatchend({ alien, batchIndex })`***

+`onbatchend` is called after all the results are in for the current batch of concurrent requests is started.
+It is passed the `batchIndex` and an array of `batchResults`.

 ***`async function shutdown({ alien, results })`***